tomkeane07/rugby_tracker/README.md

 degrees across different sports, including football, American football, basketball, and ice-hockey.
 The challenges imposed on SFR differ in scope and qualitatively across and within sports due to variations in pitch dimensions, field markings, application of camera pan & zoom, among others.
-This dissertation proposes a sport field registration model based on Canny edge detection and Hough line transformations of a rugby broadcast footage, and then contextual semantic rugby field line classification.
+This thesis proposes a sport field registration model based on Canny edge detection and Hough line transformations of a rugby broadcast footage, and then contextual semantic rugby field line classification.
 Classified lines are used to provide a homography matrix that projects player positions to a template field map.
 Player positions are provided prior to the homography